ygadhave/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

               * Developed a scalable authentication system using Material UI and JWT, improving user session security.
 Designed and optimized state management for dynamic UI views, enhancing performance on mobile and desktop.
-Refactored React Native components to increase reusability by 25% and streamline API integrations and streamline API integrations.
+Refactored React Native components to increase reusability by 25 percent and streamline API integrations.
 Utilized MySQL, Elasticsearch and Docker to manage backend data efficiently.
               * Collaborating with Professor Steven Millman to address design challenges.
               * Conducting weekly review sessions along with professor throughout the semester.
               * Organizing Final and Capstone specific review sessions towards the end of the semester to provide additional support and resolve queries related to the course material.